BitcoinDistrict/nostr-stack-deploy/README.md

 Notes:
 - Certificates are issued the same way as the relay (HTTP‑01 or Cloudflare DNS‑01).
 - `BLOSSOM_PORT` listens on `127.0.0.1`; nginx handles public TLS on `BLOSSOM_DOMAIN`.
-- A non-container option (Node under systemd using npx) will be supported via a flag; container is default.

 ### NIP‑05 gate (uploads)

-We will enforce uploads from Nostr verified pubkeys via an auth proxy in front of Blossom:

 - Require NIP‑98 signed requests to authenticate the uploader's pubkey.
 - Require header `X-NIP05: <name@domain>`; resolve and verify `.well-known/nostr.json` maps to the authenticated pubkey.